 BY STEPHEN GROENEWEGEN

-Australian films have received Academy Award nominations in seven of the last eight decades and across every category except one – Original Song.
+At the time of writing in 2022, Australian films have received Academy Award nominations in 8 of the last 9 decades and across every category except one – Original Song.

 Australian films at the Oscars includes an interview with our first Oscar winner, Ken G Hall (for Kokoda Front Line!), on The Mike Walsh Show in 1978.
 He shows Mike his traditional bronze and gold-plated Oscar statuette (now held in the NFSA collection) as well as the substitute plaster Academy Award he originally received in 1943.
 During the Second World War, metal shortages prevented the Academy from casting their awards in bronze and gold.

 In the collection you can also watch clips from Australian films nominated in nearly every category at the Oscars, from Best Picture (Moulin Rouge!, 2001) to Documentary Feature (Frontline, 1979), and from Best Actress (Evil Angels, 1988) to Animated Short (Harvie Krumpet, 2003).